Dortmund's Kehl laments missed goal chances in Champions League final

 "We were super close.
 I think we deserved it.
 The disappointment is very, very big.
 We'll certainly need a few days and will have to get over it first," he added.

-Dortmund and Germany defender Nico Schlotterbeck admitted that he's struggling to deal with the bitter defeat.
+Dortmund and Germany defender Nico Schlotterbeck admitted that he's struggling to come to terms with the bitter defeat.

 "I hope I don't fall into a small hole.
 I'll try to give it my best shot.
 I get a lot of encouragement from my family.
 Then I hope that we're successful at the Euros so I have something to celebrate," he said.